Cray-HPE/cf-gitea-import/README.md

 ## Example Usage (Kubernetes Job)

-Using the content image based on the `cf-gitea-import` image above, a Kubernetes job to use the it is provided below.
+Using the content image based on the `cf-gitea-import` image above, a Kubernetes job to use it is provided below.
 This job would likely be incorporated into a Helm Chart.
 This `Job` assumes the image will be used on an EX-1 system with a working Gitea installation in the services namespace via CSM.